Edinburgh-AgenticAI/RAGBoost/README.md

 # RAGBoost
-We are refactoring the codebase and will release it shortly.
+We are aligning the documentation and plan to release shortly.

 Stay tuned!